ambientkit/ambientkit.github.io/docs/architecture/template-engine.md

 # Template Engine

-The template engine is what parses, and modifies, and organizes HTML content before it's sent back to the requesting client.
+The template engine is what parses, modifies, and organizes HTML content before it's sent back to the requesting client.
 It provides a lot of the extensibility that makes the Ambient plugin architecture possible.
 If you are returning JSON or XML, you won't need to use the template engine.

 The template engine plugin, [htmlengine](https://github.com/ambientkit/plugin/tree/main/templateengine/htmlengine), uses the Go standard library, [`html/template`](https://pkg.go.dev/html/template), and provides a few nice features: